fakela/documentation/get-started/what-is-mindee.md

 3. **Document classification**: Sometimes, you need to classify documents automatically in your code.
 One reason can be that you want to make your users' life easier, and let them upload several different types of documents at once which means you definitely need to identify which is which.
 Perhaps they upload a single pdf including many different document types in it.
 Based on our experience, it can be very tricky to automate this depending on your use case.
 Not anymore with the API builder [document classification](https://developers.mindee.com/docs/document-classification) you can train a powerful document classification API in minutes, using your own class definitions.

 ![](https://files.readme.io/c53e825-1.1.png "Document classification")

-## Key Concepts

-You will frequently encounter these concepts throughout this docs as Mindee is centered around them

-- **Models**: A model is a machine learning file that can be trained to carry out specific tasks such as extracting the total amount info from receipts etc.
-- **Documents**: This includes a semi-structured documents such as an invoice, receipt, ID document, W9-forms, train-ticket etc in a PDF or image format.
-- **Annotation**: These are the labels used to train created APIs; in other words, it refers to labels produced and provided to our API when the Training Interface is used.
-- **Predictions**: This refers to response or results that our APIs deliver on a given document.